Transfer Scholarship Opportunities

 Southwestern offers a comprehensive program of scholarships and awards to transfer students with strong academic preparation.
-Please note: Your application for admission will also serve as your application for general scholarships.
-See specific program details for S-STEM and Fine Arts Scholarships.
+Please note: Your application for admission will also serve as your application for scholarships.
+Students must be enrolled full-time at Southwestern to receive merit scholarships.

-Applications must be submitted by July 1 for fall semester enrollment and November 15 for spring semester enrollment.
+Applications must be submitted prior to July 1 for fall semester enrollment and November 15 for spring semester enrollment.

 Southwestern’s Finch Scholarships are awarded in the following amounts annually, depending on a recalculation of your cumulative GPA in transferable, non-developmental coursework:

-Southwestern provides additional scholarship support for Phi Theta Kappa and National Society of Collegiate Scholars membership.
-This scholarship is added to the general scholarship above.
+Southwestern provides additional scholarship support for Phi Theta Kappa or National Society of Collegiate Scholars membership.
+This scholarship is awarded annually and can only be added to the Finch Scholarship:

-- $5,000 – Phi Theta Kappa and National Society of Collegiate Scholars membership
+- $5,000 – Phi Theta Kappa or National Society of Collegiate Scholars membership

 Students choosing to major in the fine and performing arts are eligible for awards in vocal and instrumental music, theatre (acting or design) and studio art.
+Sarofim scholarships often will have the additional criteria of an audition or portfolio submission.
 Awards are renewable annually.
-Auditions or portfolio submissions are required.
 Contact Southwestern University’s Sarofim School of Fine Arts at 512-863-1504 or visit our Fine Arts Scholarship page for specific audition/portfolio dates and requirements.

 Students auditioning for fine arts awards should have their application for admission complete by March 1 in order to meet fine art deadlines.